puppetlabs/puppet-docs/source/_includes/repo_el.markdown

-To enable the repository, run the command below that corresponds to your OS version and architecture:
+To enable the repository, run the command below that corresponds to your OS version:

 #### Enterprise Linux 7